bunsenmcdubbs/dotfiles/README.md

 the script tries to create a symlink.
 - [ ] add flags to overwrite files (bonus points for individual file interactivity)
-- [ ] create a new branch (or repo?) with only the script and manage the content (actual dotfiles) seperately
+- [ ] create a new branch (or repo?) with only the script and manage the content (actual dotfiles) separately

 ### `spacemacs.symlink`
 - [ ] configure orgmode directories (orgmode capture template destinations) with environment variables
-- [ ] remove last section where emacs autogenerates settings etc.
+- [ ] remove last section where emacs auto-generates settings etc.